ministryofjustice/analytical-platform-aws-security/modules/aws-config-aggregated/README.md

 # Deployment

 As explained previously, this module is deployed by Terraform.
-This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Account.
+This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Accounts.